josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 ## 6. Final Integration

-The ROS system provided by Udacity reserves a space to implement the classifier in the file `tl_classifier.py`.
+The ROS system provided by Udacity reserves a space to implement the classifier.
+You find our implementation  in [tl_classifier.py](/ros/src/tl_detector/light_classification/tl_classifier.py).

 The classifier can be implemented here with the same logic as the Object Detection Jupyter Notebook discussed above.
 However our implementation resembles more closely the [Udacity Object Detection Lab](https://github.com/udacity/CarND-Object-Detection-Lab).
 The two implementations are equivalent, but the latter is simpler, easier to read, and quicker.